maelsan/faker-push/README.md

 $ ./launchd-osx
 ```

-This script creates a entry in the deamon system and at each login (or boot), **faker-push** will be launched automatically in background without any action on your part.
+This script creates a entry in the agents system and at each login (or boot), **faker-push** will be launched automatically in background without any action on your part.
 Launchd script defines interval between two executions of faker-push.
 If you need to push more, or less, you can edit the generated file at `~/Library/LaunchAgents/com.fakerpush.plist` (by default, the **push interval is set to 6 hours**).

 ### UNIX (LINUX) <img src="https://raw.githubusercontent.com/maelsan/faker-push/master/medias/linux.png?token=AGyZ7O1b9RXyJNkcFVvZ6e1rI8lqHrx6ks5XeXZ1wA%3D%3D" alt="linux" width="20">

 It's easier on UNIX/LINUX platforms to automatize this shellscript.
 You can use cron or put these lines:

 ```
-FAKER="your/complete/path/faker-push.sh"
+FAKER="your/complete/path/faker-push"
 nohup "$FAKER" &
 ```